vilitormanen/pythonassignment/README.txt

 Background
 ==========
 I got this assignment and it was supposed to do with Python.
-I have practically zero programming experience on Python.
+I had practically zero programming experience on Python.
 First I learned little bit about the language and the syntax at http://www.codecademy.com/en/tracks/python.
 Then I started experimenting with one requirement at a time.
 When I knew how to do things I designed the architecture and using the knowledge from the experiments